-The Holy Sacrifice of the Mass is offered at St. Ambrose two or three times a week.
-Chaplain Fr.
-Gregory Ihm celebrates Mass for all the students and faculty on Tuesdays.
-Other gracious priests from the area come to celebrate Mass on Mondays and Thursdays.
+The Holy Sacrifice of the Mass is offered at St. Ambrose two or three times a week thanks to the generosity of priests of the Diocese of Madison.
 Students are encouraged to become involved with the community’s celebration of the Mass through a variety of ways:

 Male students serve at the altar for Mass.
 Older students teach younger students how to serve at the altar.
 These gentlemen also assist with Eucharistic adoration and benediction.

 Reading and Singing at Mass

 Students are invited to proclaim the first reading and responsorial psalm during Mass.
 Students often write and read the general intercessions prayed during the Mass.
 Student cantors add beauty to the Mass.

 Retreats & Pilgrimages

 Interested juniors and seniors participate in a retreat team, which plans and directs retreats for younger St. Ambrose students.